DaanDeMeyer/reproc/README.md

 child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string on Windows.

-reproc uses the standard `malloc` and `free` functions to allocate and free memory.
+The C code of reproc uses the standard `malloc` and `free` functions to allocate and free memory.
 However, providing support for custom allocators should be straightforward.
 If you need them, please open an issue.

+#### C++ API

+To avoid having to include reproc.h in reproc.hpp we have to forward declare the `reproc` struct in the `Reproc` class of the C++ wrapper.
+This means each instance of the `Reproc` class comes with at least one allocation in its constructor to allocate memory for the `reproc` struct.

+Aside from this, we can divide the methods of the `Reproc` class in two
+categories:

+- The methods that directly map to methods of the C api.
+These don't do any extra processing and thus do not allocate any memory (aside from allocations that happen in the C api).

+- Convenience methods that are not available in the C api and are meant to make reproc easier to use from C++ (e.g. `read_all`).
+These methods work with STL types and do allocate memory.

 ### (POSIX) Waiting on child process with timeout